corb555/Task-Score/README.md

 # Task Score
 **Task Score** provides a score for an activity in a Unity game to the Opsive Behavior Designer (BD) **Utility Selector** based on weighted attributes that you configure.
 For each activity, you configure which attributes to use and how much to weight each attribute.
 The BD Utility Selector then runs the activity with the highest Task Score.
 For example, a Retrieve HealthPack task could be configured with a high weighting for poor health and a HealthPack being nearby.
 As the health rating gets worse, the Retrieve HealthPack score gets higher and if there is a healthpack nearby eventually may become the highest rated task for the Utility Selector.
-Using weighted attribute task scores can be easier and provide more natural behavior for an agent's decisions rather than having a complex tree of binary decisions for every case. *NOTE: These components work with Opsive Behavior Designer but are not affiliated with Opsive or supported by Opsive.*
+Using weighted attribute task scores can be easier and provide more natural behavior for an agent's decisions rather than having a complex tree of binary decisions for every case. *NOTE: These components require Opsive Behavior Designer but are not affiliated with Opsive or supported by Opsive.*

 ### Table of Contents
 **[Overview of Components](#Overview-of-Components)**<br>